ekmpa/CrediGraph/README.md

 ### Running GNN Baseline Experiment

 Given the size of our datasets we must leverage mini-batching in our GNN experiments.
-We use PyG's neighbor_loader, which requires additional libraries having undocumented build-time dependencies.
-As such, users are required to install them in their own venv. seperate form `uv sync`.
+To do this we use PyG's neighbor_loader, which requires additional libraries having undocumented build-time dependencies.
+As such, users are required to install them in their own venv. seperate from `uv sync`.

 pyg-lib: